1 9 6 1 – 1 9 7 5 (UK)

 Amongst the successful programmes broadcast on Comedy Playhouse were ‘The Offer’ (5 January 1962) which was the pilot episode of Steptoe & Son; ‘The Bishop Rides Again’ (17 May 1966) which became the series All Gas & Gaiters; ‘The Last Of The Summer Wine’ (4 January 1973) which developed into the long-running series; and ‘Happy Ever After’ (7 May 1974) which led to a following five series‘ starring Terry Scott and June Whitfield.

-In total, no fewer than twenty-seven sitcoms arose out of Comedy Playhouse, including Meet The Wife, The Walrus and The Carpenter, Beggar My Neighbour, Room at the Bottom, The Whitehall Worrier, The Reluctant Romeo, Not In Front of the Children, Wink To Me Only, Wild, Wild Women, Me Mammy, The Liver Birds, It’s Awfully Bad for Your Eyes, Darling and Are You Being Served?
+In total, no fewer than twenty-seven sitcoms arose out of Comedy Playhouse, including Meet The Wife, The Walrus and The Carpenter, Beggar My Neighbour, Room at the Bottom, The Whitehall Worrier, The Reluctant Romeo, Not In Front of the Children, Wink To Me Only, Wild, Wild Women, Me Mammy, The Liver Birds, It’s Awfully Bad for Your Eyes, Darling, That’s Your Funeral and Are You Being Served?

 Writers included Galton and Simpson, Harry Driver, Jack Rosenthal, Ronald Chesney, Ronald Wolfe, Gerry Jones, Derek Collyer, George Evans, Marty Feldman, John Wraith, Michael Pertwee, Peter Robinson, Alan Melville, John Junkin, Tim Brooke-Taylor, Roy Clarke, Eric Davidson and John Chapman.